vidaren/SilencePlayer/README.md

 1. Drag the SilencePlayer app into your Applications folder.

 ## How to use
-Start SilencePlayer by running the app.
+Start SilencePlayer.
 In the dialog that appears, click **Play silence** to start audio playback.
 Click **Stop it** if you need to stop it.
 Hide the app if you don't want to see it (Press ⌘H).

 Check **Play silence when app starts** to have SilencePlayer start audio playback automatically every time you start it.
-Consider adding SilencePlayer from your user's Login Items to have it run automatically when you log in to your Mac.
+Consider adding the app to your user's Login Items to have it run automatically when you log in to your Mac.